CosmoLike/cocoa/README.md

 ### :interrobang: FAQ: What if there is no Conda?
 Miniconda installation <a name="overview_miniconda"></a>

-Download and run the Miniconda installation script.
+**Step :one:**: Download and run the Miniconda installation script.

     export CONDA_DIR="/gpfs/home/XXX/miniconda"